Kitchen and Other Stories

 • Peel and finely chop the red onion and ginger

-• Peel and cut carrots into small dice
+• Peel and cut the carrots into small dice

-• Heat the oil in a pot/pan over a medium heat and add cumin and black mustard seeds.
+• Heat the oil in a pot/pan over a medium heat and add cumin and black mustard seeds when the oil is hot.
 Give them about 30 seconds to a minute to bloom.
-Be careful; mustard seeds pop and fly!
+Be careful; the mustard seeds will pop and fly!

 • Remove the curry leaves from the stem and add them to the pot.